qelectrotech/qelectrotech-doc/source/users/interface/project_tabs.rst

 Projects tabs bar
 =================

-The different opened projects from QElectroTech can be managed using PopUP windows under the `menu bar`_ and `toolbars`_ or using a project tabs bar.
+The different opened projects from QElectroTech can be managed using PopUp windows under the `menu bar`_ and `toolbars`_ or using a project tabs bar.

 .. figure:: /_external/_images/en/qet_project/qet_project_tabs.png
    :align: center